 PROPOSAL REQUIREMENTS AND APPLICATION PROCESS

-Each proposal must be accompanied by a completed cover sheet as illustrated at the end of this RFA.
+Each proposal must be accompanied by a completed cover sheet as illustrated at the end of this Call for Proposals.
 Other recommended program elements include:

 - Project description (2-page maximum), addressing: